Royal Caribbean International: Reorganization and renaming

 In March 2015, Royal Caribbean announced that they had agreed to sell Splendour of the Seas to TUI Cruises in the second quarter of 2016.

 In June 2016, Royal Caribbean announced that they had agreed to sell Legend of the Seas to TUI Cruises in the second quarter of 2017.

 The company lobbies in various jurisdictions in which it operates.
 In the United States of America, lobbying expenditure records are held by the Senate Office of Public Records.
 In South Australia, the company is represented by lobbying company Richardson Coutts Pty Ltd.

 In 2017, Royal Caribbean agreed to use Port Everglades as a preferred berth for its Oasis class ships.
 The new agreement extended the past contract with Port Everglades until 2026, contingent upon a $100 million remodeling of Cruise Terminal 25, and approved by the Broward County Board of County Commissioners.

 In December 2020, during the COVID-19 pandemic, Royal Caribbean suspended sailings across its fleet.
 It also sold Empress of the Seas and Majesty of the Seas, with the former going to Cordelia Cruises.
 As of 12 January 2021, its first and only ship to resume sailing was Quantum of the Seas, which began sailing from Singapore in December 2020 under health and safety regulations formulated by the Singapore government.

 On 29 June 2021, Royal Caribbean International's Ovation of the Seas became the first cruise ship to return to the Port of Seattle since the COVID-19 pandemic began.

 Partnerships/capabilities

 In August 2022, the company announced that it would partner with SpaceX to use its Starlink technology across all its ships, in an effort to improve historically weak internet connections.
 This comes on the heels of the Federal Communications Commission authorizing SpaceX to provide its services to boats, planes, and trucks.

 Private resorts

 Royal Caribbean operates two privately owned resorts that are used as stops on some Caribbean and Bahamas itineraries.
 They are Labadee, a resort on the northern coast of Haiti, and CocoCay, a private island in the Berry Islands region of the Bahamas.
-Royal Caribbean will establish the Royal Beach Club on Paradise Island in Nassau, Bahamas in December 2025.
+Royal Caribbean established the Royal Beach Club on Paradise Island in Nassau, Bahamas, in December 2025.

-The company is planning to open additional private resorts in Cozumel and Costa Maya in Mexico and on Lelpea Island, Vanuatu in the South Pacific.
+The company is planning to open additional private resorts in Cozumel in Mexico and on Lelepa Island, Vanuatu in the South Pacific.